I would start with the real decision, not the topic

 For teams that speak to prospects every week, my view is this: the content should make the buying decision easier, not just make the website look active.

-That means the post should explain what matters, what does not matter as much, and where people often waste time.
+For How to Turn Sales Questions Into SEO Content, the post should explain what matters, what can wait, and where people usually lose time.
 It should also point to the next useful route, whether that is SEO strategy, lead generation website design, or conversion tracking.

 What I would fix first